vilterp/HsScheme/README.markdown

 2. start server: `$ ubigraph_server`
 3. in hsscheme: `>> (view [any value])`

 This uses [vacuum](http://hackage.haskell.org/package/vacuum-1.0.0) to display the Haskell data structures (`SchemeObj` in `Language/Scheme/Model.hs`) representing Scheme objects.
+Try visualizing a non-builtin function (just `(view myfunc)`) -- it'll visualize the data that is the code for that function.
+Not very useful, but pretty neat.

 ## TODO ##